 Onain: close relative of deceased

-Seudat Havra-ah: First meal for mourners returning from cemetery
+Seudat Havra-ah: First meal for mourners returning from the cemetery

 Sheloshim: The first 30 days of the mourning period